Back to Academy

 Eligibility Requirements

-• Be a Canadian resident throughout the year
+• Canadian resident – throughout the entire tax year

-• Be 19 years old or older on December 31, OR have a spouse/common-law partner, OR be a parent living with your child
+• Age requirement: Be 19+ on December 31, OR have a spouse/common-law partner, OR be a parent living with your child

-• Not be a full-time student for more than 13 weeks (unless you have a dependant)
+• Student restriction: Not a full-time student for more than 13 weeks (unless you have an eligible dependant)

-• Not be in prison for 90+ days during the year
+• Not incarcerated – for 90+ days during the year

-For most provinces (excluding Alberta, Quebec, and Nunavut which have variations):
+For most provinces (Alberta, Quebec, and Nunavut have variations):

 How the CWB Is Calculated